Akanksha-Verma31/Employee-Management-System/README.md

 # Employee-Management-System
-In this tutorial, we'll build a RESTful API that implements the CRUD (Create, Read, Update, Delete) operations for an employee.
+In this tutorial, we have build a RESTful API that implements the CRUD (Create, Read, Update, Delete) operations for an employee.
 For data persistence, we'll be using a MongoDB Atlas cluster.

 We'll be building an employee management web application.
 The interface will have the following pages: